 Power Company of Wyoming LLC's Chokecherry and Sierra Madre Wind Energy Project

 is an up to 1,000-turbine wind farm to be located south of Sinclair and Rawlins in Carbon County, Wyoming.
 The project's long-term surface disturbance will be less than 2,000 acres of a 320,000-acre ranch owned and operated by an affiliate company.
-With the potential to generate approximately 2,500 megawatts of clean energy, the project will ensure a reliable, cost-effective supply
+With up to 3,000 megawatts of clean energy, the project will ensure a reliable, cost-effective supply

 of renewable electricity that's unmatched in the West.
 This output will help America reduce greenhouse-gas emissions, diversify energy sources and meet growing demand for renewable energy.
 At the same time, the wind project will generate hundreds of good jobs, millions of dollars in tax revenue and other economic benefits for Carbon County.

 Located entirely in Carbon County